Video

 Learn how prioritizing fleet electrification is a necessary step towards a sustainable future and a healthier environment for all vulnerable groups, especially children.

 The knowledge that there is an ozone layer blanketing our planet has provided its inhabitants with a subconscious sense of security, but that blanket of protection is being depleted by greenhouse gas emissions.
 More obvious today are the lurking health dangers beneath.
-While advances in combustion engine and liquid fuel technology are slow, incremental, and driven largely by legislation or litigation, the particulate emissions from gas and diesel engines continue to pose a significant cumulative threat, particularly to the most vulnerable: children, the elderly, and those with chronic diseases.
+Transitioning to fleet electrification is a crucial step toward a healthier future, as advances in combustion engine and liquid fuel technology remain slow, incremental, and driven largely by legislation or litigation.
+Meanwhile, the particulate emissions from gas and diesel engines continue to pose a significant cumulative threat, particularly to the most vulnerable: children, the elderly, and those with chronic diseases.

 These individuals often have minimal control over their environment, yet bear the brunt of transportation choices companies and governments make.
-Ports, school bus depots, distribution centers, transit terminals, and manufacturing facilities are home to millions of fleet vehicles and are often close neighbors to areas of lowest economic mobility.
+Electrifying fleets is one of the fastest ways to create a healthier future, particularly in areas where emissions disproportionately impact at-risk communities, such as ports, school bus depots, and logistics hubs.
 Concentrated poverty shouldn’t mean concentrated pollution as well.

 Is a Healthier Future Within Reach?